FudaWiki/fudawiki-files/hanafuda/games/taiyaku.md

 The player with the highest Dekiyaku score wins the round, and the loser(s) must pay chips to the winner equal to the difference of their score to that of the winner.

+Example:
+- Player A has a yaku score of 7 chips.
+- Player B has a yaku score of 3 chips.
+- Player C has a yaku score of 2 chips.

+**Player A wins.**
+- Player B pays Player A **4 chips**. `(7 - 3 = 4)`
+- Player C pays Player A **5 chips**. `(7 - 2 = 5)`

 >Remember that a player cannot lose more than 8 chips per round; if a player runs out of these chips, they don't have to pay for the shortage.
 {.is-warning}

+>If there are two winners, then the leader or the player nearest to the leader's right is declared winner.
+The loser only pays the declared winner.
+{.is-info}

+>If all three players are tied, then the leader is declared winner.
+There will be no scoring settlement.
+{.is-info}

 # End of the Game
 The game proceeds for as many rounds as were agreed upon—typically 12.
-Once all the rounds have been played, the player with the highest total score is the winner.
+Once all the rounds have been played, the player with the highest **total** chips is the winner.

 # Dekiyaku
 Taiyaku is notable for its huge repertoire of *dekiyaku* compared to other *Hana-Awase* fishing games.